adamrushuk/PowerShellPracticeAndStyle/Best-Practices/Language-Interop-and-.Net.md

+# Language Interop and .NET

-# VER-01 Write for the lowest version of PowerShell that you can
+## VER-01 Write for the lowest version of PowerShell that you can

 As a rule, write for the lowest PowerShell version that you can, especially with scripts that you plan to share with others.
 Doing so provides the broadest compatibility for other folks.